ur-cs-courses/course-project-krykna/include/INCLUDE.md

 - `libroom` - contains the header file/library for room implementation file
 - `libRobot` - contains the header file/library for Robot implementation file

+The corresponding implementation files can be found in the [src](src\SRC.md) directory.

 We also added a header only file for [Catch2](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md#top) testing